d-bl/.github/profile/README.md

 Diagrams for Bobbin Lace (d-bl)
 ===============================

-A roof for projects related to bobbin lace
+A roof for open source projects related to bobbin lace

 * GroundForge generates thread diagrams from pair diagrams (and vise versa too)
   * Play with stitches in [simple nets](https://d-bl.github.io/GroundForge/nets),